 Keep it fun!
 Don’t scare the teens off by taking his works too seriously!

-Remember, there’s not ONE right way to homeschool high school and there’s not ONE right way to teach Shakespeare.
+Remember, there’s not ONE right way to homeschool high school and there’s not ONE right way to teach Shakespeare in your homeschool co-op.

 Show the teens the timelessness of some of his characters.
 (Some of the character types are folks you can run into today.
 Look for Sabrina’s Literature Study Guides for Shakespeare to help with this.)
 You can start with this FREEBIE on timeless expressions that Shakespeare gave us.